HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/developing_managing_content/comments_wcm.md

 Starting from CF214, the default WCM Comments library is shipped with a new custom page component and an additional authoring template that uses a new presentation template for rendering the WCM comments HTML markup component inside the new page component.

-This section provides overview on the components related to the newly shipped page component.
+This section provides an overview of the components related to the newly shipped page component.
 You can see the different components in the following images.

 #### Authoring Template of Page Component